ckeditor/ckeditor5/docs/getting-started/advanced/integrating-from-source-vite.md

 # Integrating from source using Vite

 <info-box warning>
 	⚠️  This is a legacy guide kept for users' convenience.
-If you are looking for current CKEditor 5 installation instructions, please refer to the newest version of the {@link getting-started/quick-start CKEditor 5 Quick Start} guide.
+If you are looking for current CKEditor 5 installation instructions, please refer to the newest version of the {@link getting-started/quick-start CKEditor&nbsp;5 Quick Start} guide. <!-- Refer to migration guide -->
 </info-box>

 <info-box>